briankoser/sfc-listeners-guide/episodes/0102-top-5-childhood-influences.md

 Matt wants to release 100 episodes in Season 3.

-Daniel admits that there's a Disney movie that's terrible: {% workTitle "The Black Cauldron" %}.
+Daniel admits that there's a Disney movie that's terrible: {% work "The Black Cauldron" %}.